-Both synthetic and separate account GIC instruments have wrapper contracts that are purchased from an insurance company or bank.
+The synthetic account GIC instruments have wrapper contracts that are purchased from an insurance company or bank.
 The wrapper contracts amortize the realized and unrealized gains and losses on the underlying fixed income investments, typically over the duration of the investments, through adjustments to the future interest crediting rate.
-The contract value assigned to the wrapper contracts at December 31, 2019 and 2018 was zero.
+The contract value assigned to the wrapper contracts at December 31, 2022 and 2021 was zero.